East Bridgford (or Bridgeford on the Hill)

 - Civil Registration began in July, 1837.

-The town lies about 122 miles north of London, 10 miles north-east of Nottingham, 10 miles south-west from Newark and 23 miles north-north-west of Bingham.
+The town lies about 122 miles north of London, 10 miles north-east of Nottingham city, 10 miles south-west from Newark-on-Trent and 3 miles north-north-west of Bingham.
 The town is on the eastern bank of the River Trent near an ancient ford to Gunthorpe in Nottinghamshire.
-An iron bridge leading to Gunthorpe was built and opened in 1875.
 The parish covers about 1,600 acres.

 - The Romans had a bridge over the River Trent near here and a quay for vessels to tie up to for loading and unloading.
 The Roman Fosseway passes within a mile west of the village.